 What’s the difference between the U.S. and Saudi Arabia?
-One’s a powerful country whose ruler has named a member of the next generation in his own family Crown Prince with control over virtually all policy.
+One’s a powerful country whose ruler has named as Crown Prince — with control over virtually all policy — a member of the next generation in his own family.
 The other’s just …

 Here’s an email I recently got from a currently unemployed American techie (who’s also a longtime kf reader):